-Getting into that state allowed you to get all your tasks done easily and without any unnecessary stress — have you ever experienced that?
+Getting into that state allowed you to get all your tasks done easily and without any unnecessary stress.
+Have you ever experienced that?

-I remember when I was writing a chapter for an upcoming book titled, Ignite Your Leadership, I had a target of 4,000 words to write for my chapter.
-Typically, I can write anywhere between 2,000 to 2,500 words per day but on this occasion, I was able to write 4,000 words in one sitting.
+I remember when I was writing a chapter for an upcoming book titled, “Ignite Your Leadership,” I had a target of 4,000 words to write for my chapter.
+Typically, I can write anywhere between 2,000 to 2,500 words per day, but on this occasion, I wrote 4,000 words in one sitting.

 A key lesson I have learnt is that momentum isn’t something that just happens — it has to be cultivated or generated!

 - Be clear on what you want.
 When we have a clear objective or outcome in mind, it becomes easier to work towards it.
 This may involve creating a working plan which should be flexible enough to change as needed.
-Before I started writing my chapter for the book I mentioned earlier, I had created a rough outline of what I wanted to cover and created a structure that would allow me to easily expand the concepts I had outlined.
+Before I wrote my chapter for the book I mentioned earlier, I had created a rough outline of what I wanted to cover and created a structure that would allow me to easily expand the concepts I had outlined.

 - Give yourself a daily dose of motivation.
-It should come as no surprise that anytime we feel motivated, it only lasts for a certain period of time.
+It’s no surprise anytime we feel motivated, it only lasts for a certain period of time.
 This is why we must have ways to consistently motivate ourselves to do the things we know we should do and also the things we want to do.

 - Always challenge your beliefs about what is possible for you.
 All too often, the outputs we achieve are dictated by the limits we place on ourselves.
 As an example, I initially believed that if I had two to three hours to write, achieving 2,000 to 2,500 words was a good outcome.

-Being able to experience momentum on a consistent basis will make us more efficient and effective, and allow us to get more done in less time, which means we will have the choice to do whatever we want with the time we save.
+Being able to experience momentum consistently will make us more efficient and effective, and allow us to get more done in less time, which means we will have the choice to do whatever we want with the time we save.

 Action Step: Before starting any new project or task, first get clear on what the end result is.
 Once you have a clear mental picture of what you want, create a working plan to keep you on track and build momentum as to move towards the end result you want.